 Crocs Shoes Containers

-I love planting in Crocs, especially baby Crocs.
-I find them at second-hand stores and yard sales.
-You can also use any rubber or plastic shoes, though you'll have to cut or drill drainage holes in them.
+Crocs work well as planters, but you can also use any rubber or plastic shoes, though you'll have to cut or drill drainage holes in them.

 Shoes don't have lots of room for potting soil, so you have to make the most of the soil you can squish in.
 It's also a good idea to choose plants, like succulents that are fairly drought tolerant, because the shoes tend to dry out really fast.

 Crocs also have a heel strap, which is great if you want to hang them on a wall.
-You can tie each end of fishing line or twine to the straps and then hang the line over a nail - putting them at the same or different levelsContinue to 5 of 9 below.
+You can tie each end of a fishing line or twine to the straps and then hang the line over a nail - putting them at the same or different levelsContinue to 5 of 9 below.

 05 of 09